blockscout/blockscout-rs/smart-contract-verifier/README.md

 ```
 git clone git@github.com:blockscout/blockscout-rs.git

-cd blockscout-rs
+cd blockscout-rs/smart-contract-verifier

-cargo build --all --release
+cargo build --release --bin smart-contract-verifier-http
 ```
-You can find the built binary in `target/release` folder.
+You can find the built binary in `target/release/` folder.

 ## Installing through cargo
 Another way to install the binary without cloning the repository is to use cargo straightway: